What we know about what Israel has found at Al-Shifa | KRDO

 What does Israel say?

-Israel has repeatedly accused Hamas of operating from tunnels beneath the vast complex of Al-Shifa hospital.
+For weeks, the IDF has said Hamas uses Gaza’s largest hospital as cover for what it calls terror infrastructure below ground.
+IDF spokesperson Rear Admiral Daniel Hagari said Hamas has a command and control center or headquarters underneath the hospital complex grounds, which other senior Israeli officials have also insisted on.

-In a presentation to the media last month, Israeli military spokesman Daniel Hagari claimed that Hamas was directing rocket attacks and commanding operations from bunkers underneath the hospital building, which he said were linked to the network of tunnels that Hamas had dug underneath Gaza City.
+In a presentation to the media last month, Hagari claimed that Hamas was directing rocket attacks and commanding operations from bunkers underneath the hospital building, which he said were linked to the network of tunnels that Hamas had dug underneath Gaza City.

 The IDF also published an “intelligence-based” illustrated video of what it claims the Hamas headquarters under Al-Shifa looks like.
 The video shows a 3D diagram of the hospital, which moves to show an animated network of purported tunnels and operation rooms.

-CNN cannot independently verify Israel’s claims that Hamas is operating from the hospital.
+CNN cannot independently verify Israel’s claims that Hamas is operating a “command and control center” from the hospital.

-The White House has backed Israel’s claims, saying that Hamas was storing weapons and operating a command node from the Al-Shifa hospital in Gaza, citing US intelligence.

 How has Hamas responded?